- Alex Proyas

 - Release Date

 With each film, Alex Proyas comes painfully close to greatness.
 But something always holds him back from becoming a great filmmaker.
 Somewhere along the way, whether from studio influence or his own judgment, Proyas resolves to needlessly feed commercial desires.
-Rather than find equilibrium between crowd-pleasing entertainment and thought-provoking ideas, his output wobbles and ultimately tips into the realm of conceptually inventive but overtly commercial fare.
+Rather than find an equilibrium between crowd-pleasing entertainment and thought-provoking ideas, his output wobbles and ultimately tips into the realm of conceptually inventive but overtly commercial fare.
 Proyas’ 1998 effort Dark City represents the very best of his career, a film that one cannot help but admire; but like the director’s other work, a solid setup gives way to a few too many clichés, most notably a silly fight-to-the-death climax.
 And yet, Proyas’ mark on the film is unquestionable, his visual initiative awesome, and his execution more than compensatory for whatever faults the story may have.